Expertise

 • Morris v.
 Spectra Energy Partners (DE) GP, LP (Delaware Court of Chancery) (C.A.
 No. 2019-0097-SG)

-After, e.g., securing a reversal from the Delaware Supreme Court, obtained a $7.5 million cash recovery for the unitholder class.
+After securing a dismissal reversal from the Delaware Supreme Court, obtained a $7.5 million cash recovery for the unitholder class.

 • Asbestos Workers' Philadelphia Pension Fund v.
 Avril, et al. (Delaware Court of Chancery) (C.A.
 No. 2019-0633-SG)